-A: The approval of the Amendment to the 2012 Plan must receive the affirmative vote of a majority of the votes cast by stockholders present in person or by proxy at the annual meeting and entitled to vote at the annual meeting.
+A: The approval of the amendment to the 2012 Plan must receive the affirmative vote of a majority of the votes cast by stockholders present in person or by proxy at the annual meeting and entitled to vote at the annual meeting.
 Broker non-votes will not affect the outcome of the approval of the Amendment to the 2012 Plan because brokers do not have discretion to cast votes on this proposal without instruction from the beneficial owner of the shares.

-Q: WHAT IS THE VOTE REQUIRED TO APPROVE THE RATIFICATION OF DELOITTE & TOUCHE LLP?
+Q: WHAT IS THE VOTE REQUIRED TO APPROVE THE SENIOR EXECUTIVE INCENTIVE PLAN?

-A: The ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2015 must receive the affirmative vote of a majority of the votes cast by stockholders present in person or by proxy at the annual meeting and entitled to vote at the annual meeting.
-Because the vote standard is a majority of votes cast, broker non-votes will not affect the outcome of the approval of Deloitte & Touche LLP.
+A: The approval of the Senior Executive Incentive Plan must receive the affirmative vote of a majority of the votes cast by stockholders present in person or by proxy at the annual meeting and entitled to vote at the annual meeting.
+Broker non-votes will not affect the outcome of the approval of the Senior Executive Incentive Plan because brokers do not have discretion to cast votes on this proposal without instruction from the beneficial owner of the shares.

-O: WHAT IF I ABSTAIN FROM VOTING?
+Q: WHAT IF I ABSTAIN FROM VOTING?

 A: If you attend the meeting or send in your signed proxy card but abstain from voting, you will still be counted for purposes of determining whether a quorum exists.

-Abstentions will have no effect on the outcome of the vote on Proposals 1, 2 or 3 because abstentions do not represent votes cast for or against a director or with respect to Proposals 2 and 3.
+Abstentions will have no effect on the outcome of the vote on any proposal because abstentions do not represent votes cast.